-Cambridge Analytica, the British data analytics firm raised its voice yesterday, April 9 with denial of breaking laws and provided 10 relevant facts.
-It even said that Christopher Wylie is not a whistleblower, rather repeatedly claimed to be their founder member.
+Cambridge Analytica, the British data analytics firm, raised its voice yesterday, April 9, denial of breaking laws and provided 10 relevant facts.
+It even said that Christopher Wylie is not a whistleblower, but rather repeatedly claimed to be their founder member.

 Most importantly, the company said that it licensed the data in question from GSR (General Science Research), who received the data via a tool provided by Facebook.
 Analytica added that it didn’t use any data from GSR during the US election in 2016.

 A portion of the press release by the company reads: “Hundreds of data firms have utilized Facebook data in a similar fashion.
 To be clear: Cambridge Analytica did not illegally or inappropriately collect or share data with anybody else.”

 In reality, Wylie was a contractor of SCL Elections and left in mid-2014.
 His work for Cambridge Analytica began in August 2013 and ended in July 2014.
 He has no recent knowledge of our business or its practices and has admitted as much in his testimony. – Cambridge Analytica